Hussman School of Journalism and Media (GRAD)

 Requirements

-The remaining required credit hours must be arrayed into three groups of courses: 1) a substantive area of study consisting of at least 15 hours of coursework; 2) research methods consisting of at least four courses; and 3) at least nine hours of coursework for the development of a secondary area of expertise or exploration of other substantive or methodological areas of the academy.
-Major and minor substantive areas include:
+The remaining required credit hours must be arrayed into three groups of courses: 1) a substantive area of study consisting of at least 12 hours of coursework; 2) research methods consisting of at least 12 hours; and 3) 9 hours of additional coursework selected in consultation with the student's advisor, or 6 hours if the student receives transfer credit for one relevant, graduate-level course taken previously.

 - Media processes and production